 What Flowers Will Be In Season & What Flowers Would You Recommend?

-It’s important to be aware of what flowers will actually be available and in season around the timing of your wedding day.
+It's essential to be aware of what flowers will be available and in season around the timing of your wedding day.
 Ask the florist what flowers they would recommend based not only on the season of your wedding but florals that will keep you within budget.
 Additionally, make sure the flowers suggested match the theme of your wedding.

 Who Will Be Doing My Flowers & When Will They Be Put Together?